cvank/smarthome/README.md

 Class diagram will be uploaded soon

 # TODO
-Sequence diagram, for various flows such as creation of device, home, and tracking enrgy consumption, will be uploaded soon.
+Sequence diagram, for various flows such as creation of device, home, and tracking energy consumption, will be uploaded soon.

 # TODO
 MongoDB Domain model will be uploaded soon.